QuantumArchitecturePrinceton/QuantumArchitecturePrinceton.github.io/README.md

 ## Publications

-Our work has been supported in part by the National Science Foundation (under grants CCF-0323472, PHY-1415537, PHY-1660686, 1730082 and others), the DoD (under subcontract 431682), and DTO (under contract W911NF-04-1-0398).
+Our work has been supported in part by the National Science Foundation (under grants CCF-0323472, PHY-1415537, PHY-1660686, 1730082 and others), the DoD (under subcontract 431682), DoE (under contract DE-SC0012704), and DTO (under contract W911NF-04-1-0398).
 In addition, we acknowledge past or ongoing support from the ARO, the Los Alamos National Laboratory, and the Intel Corporation.

 [The full list of MRMGroup papers (both QC and other non-QC topics) can be found at mrmgroup.cs.princeton.edu.](http://mrmgroup.cs.princeton.edu/)